 So, what do you want to know?
 This feels like the first day of primary school or even university.
 Not sure anyone’s all that interested in my A Level grades though.
 I love a Q and A so let’s do it that way:

 Hometown: Leicester, East Midlands.
 The place most people claim to have driven past or through but never to have stopped.
 We have a market, we have lots of great curry houses, we have red Leicester cheese.
 What more do you want?
 Come on down.

-Family: Married with two young sons.
+Family: Married with three young sons.
 And no, I’m not holding out for a girl.
 I am more than happy with my little brood of train obsessives.
-That doesn’t mean we might try and add another little train obsessive to the clan in the future though…

 Favourite colour: Green.
 Love it.
 So underrated.